Finding the Best Outdoor Basketball

 my rack of outdoor basketballs

-My Quiver
+My Current Quiver

-I’ll break down some of the details to look for in outdoor basketballs below, but if you just want my pick, here it goes…
+We’ll break down some of the details to look for in outdoor basketballs below, but if you just want my pick, here it goes…

-Go with the Wilson NCAA Indoor/Outdoor
+for a full-sized, all purpose, men’s ball, go with the Wilson NCAA Indoor/Outdoor

 3. It’s reasonably priced, a little more expensive than the Spalding TF-250, but way better than all of the cheaper models.